When Is It Safe to Swim in Shocked Pool?

 This can cause wheezing when you breathe, constrict your ability to breathe, and result in severe coughing and sneezing.
 In severe cases, your lungs can begin to get inflamed on the inside.

-If you are already suffering from a breathing problem, like asthma, the fumes can aggravate the problem and make it worse.
+If you already suffer from a breathing problem, like asthma, the fumes can aggravate the problem and worsen it.

-If you happen to breathe in these vapors, get away from that area quickly and try to get fresh air to help remove the vapors from your lungs.
+If you breathe in these vapors, get away from the area quickly and try to get fresh air to help remove them from your lungs.

 Clothes

-If you are wearing nice swimming shorts, not only will they lose their color, but also their elasticity and pliability.
-Swimming gear such as a head mask, a pair of goggles, or even flippers can also be impacted.
+If you are wearing nice swimming shorts, they will lose their color, elasticity, and pliability.
+Swimming gear such as a head mask, a pair of goggles, or flippers can also be impacted.
 Many of these products are made from a rubbery plastic or silicone that can degrade when they come into contact with very potent chlorine levels.

 Pool Care Handbook and Video Course